-As you conduct your inspection, make a written list of those opportunities that you identify for improving lab safety.
-When you’re done, prioritize the list to identify the more serious issues.
-Give copies of the list to department members, the maintenance department, and the management and administrators.
-Now you need to work diligently at trying to make those improvements that are within your ability and resources.
+As you conduct your inspection, make a written list of items that you identify for improving lab safety.
+When you're done, prioritize the list to note the more serious issues.
+After the inspection, work diligently to make those improvements that are within your ability and resources.
 Seek assistance for the rest.

 Perhaps one of the quarterly inspections can be done by people outside your lab; or let everyone on your staff have a chance on some rotating basis to help conduct the inspection.
 Not only will this bring fresh eyes to the process but it will share the responsibility for safety throughout the laboratory and the institution.